Riley-Py/UWaterloo-Work/SCI 238/Chapter 2 - Discovering the Universe Yourself/Seasons on Earth.md

 - Winter (December) solstice: lowest path; rise and set at most extreme south of due east (most sunlight at the south hemisphere, least at the north hemisphere)
 - Equinoxes: Sun rises precisely due east and sets precisely due west

+### Seasonal changes are more extreme at high latitudes
+- Due to the fact that at the poles, sometimes the sun